 For non-daily metered (NDM) supply points, the peak day load is estimated using a set of End User Categories (EUCs).
 Each NDM supply point is allocated to a EUC.
 In each LDZ each EUC has an associated load factor.
-For Southern Gas Networks the relevant load factors are shown in Tables 2A.2 and 2A.3.
-The data in these tables applies for the gas year 1 October 2016 to 30 September 2017.
+For Southern Gas Networks the relevant load factors can be found by accessing the data on the Xoserve SharePoint site.
+The data in these associated tables applies for the gas year 1 October 2021 to 30 September 2021.